phifogg/now_movie/blog2_spoke.md

 This will generate all we need - there is even a Client side version of the code if you need that.
 Copy the whole server content.

 Now open the script include *OMDBMovieHelper* either in Developer Studio or classic UI and find the method *getOMDBData*.
 Paste the code snippet to the start of the function.
 Now we need to do some cleanup and data mapping to and from the Flow Action.
-The finalized script part replacing the WebService call looks like this:
+The finalised script part replacing the WebService call looks like this:

 ```JavaScript
     getOMDBData(gr_movie) {